Soft-Dev-Track/12.csharp.OOP/README.md

 ## 3. Composition vs agregation

-n C#, composition and aggregation define how objects relate to one another, and both are examples of "has-a" relationships.
+In C#, composition and aggregation define how objects relate to one another, and both are examples of "has-a" relationships.
 Let’s explore each concept in detail to understand when and why to use them.

 ### Composition